 These loans can be applied for at local Jobcentres and are administered by local councils.

 However, there are some downsides.
-Many schemes have faced cuts, and they also differ from area to area.
+Many schemes have faced cuts over the years, and they also differ from area to area.
 Additionally, they are only available to people who have been claiming certain benefits for 26 weeks.

 Check out the Gov.uk budgeting loans site and local council sites for more information.